jsenv/core/docs/bundling/bundle-api.md

 ## minify

 `minify` parameter is a boolean controlling if bundle content will be minified to save bytes.
-This parameter is optional with a default value of `false`.
+This parameter is optional.

 # Shared parameters